pankajakhade/assignments/KPMG/challenge2/README.md

-Below are the command examples:
+Below are the command examples [[Although I was not able to get the output in json format :(]]:

 python retrieveInstanceMetadata.py --hosts {Space separated host IPs} --privateKey {Private key to connect to all provided hosts} --user ubuntu # This is a generic command.